flame-code/FLAME/docs/07_potential.rst

       ``[...]``: list of atomic indices

-..  warning:: major part on the ann is still missing

 **ewald**: If electrostatics is a part of interactions in FLAME potentials, e.g. as it is if CENT potentials are used, then ``ewald`` key can be used to set parameters